ysyk2021/embracing-failure-how-to-learn-from-mistakes-and-build-a-better-future/src/chapter-8-2.md

-# Techniques for Overcoming Fear of Failure

-## Introduction

 Fear of failure is a common barrier that holds many people back from reaching their full potential.
 It can paralyze individuals, preventing them from taking risks and pursuing their goals.
 However, it is important to understand that failure is an essential part of the learning process and a stepping stone towards success.
 In this chapter, we will explore various techniques and strategies to help you overcome your fear of failure and embrace it as an opportunity for growth.